ralt/multiple-select-auto-complete/README.md

 And `opts` is an object with one or more of the following options:

 - `maxItems`: Defaults to 20.
 If there are more than `maxItems` items matching the auto completion, show a little message saying so.
 This is to avoid performance problems.
+- `maxItemsMessage`: Defaults to `'There are more than %d suggestions.'`.
+Flash message displayed when there are too many suggestions possible.
+- `flashDelay`: Defaults to `2000`.
+Delay before which the flash message disappears.

 Contributors
 ---